 Enterprise software projects have a reputation for running over budget and over time or flat out resulting in failure.
-In fact according to one Gartner statistic, more than 50% of all BPM Software projects fail to deliver the results hoped for.
-With statistics like these, project implementers really need to look for every possible advantage in order to do a better job guaranteeing success when implementing software.
+When implemented properly, BPM Software projects abet sweeping, transformative changes to an organization's productivity.
+However, more than 50% of all BPM Software projects fail to deliver the results hoped for.
+With statistics like these, project managers need to look for every possible advantage in order to do a better job guaranteeing success when implementing software.
 In this particular eBook, we will explore a series of key recommendations and findings to help you ensure success in your next BPM software implementation.